title image for how to mak gnome shoes and boots

 Step 1 – Run a bead of hot glue around the edge of the cardboard tube and adhere to the sole piece.

 Step 2 – Run a bead of hot glue on the side cuts of the short tubes and adhere to the sole.
-(See picture above of how they should look after gluing)
+(See the picture above of how they should look after gluing)

 Add filler to toe (Optional)